OilProducts/fz/README.md

 Provide `--seed-dir` to load an initial set of files as seeds.

 Each saved input is keyed by a hash of the coverage it produced.
 Samples are written as JSON files containing the executed basic block transitions, the input bytes (base64 encoded), and optionally the first N bytes of stdout/stderr from the target.
 Use `--output-bytes` to set how much output to store.
-Because filenames are derived from the coverage hash, parallel fuzzing only keeps the first input for a given coverage set, preventing duplicate samples that exercise the same code paths.
+Saved files are organized by why the input was kept.
+The corpus directory contains subfolders such as `crash`, `timeout`, and `interesting`, each storing files named only with the coverage hash.
+Because filenames are derived from the hash, parallel fuzzing only keeps the first input for a given coverage set, preventing duplicate samples that exercise the same code paths.

 ```bash
 python3 -m fz --target /path/to/binary --iterations 100 --corpus-dir ./out